 Machine embroidery thread or lingerie thread is preferred to all purpose thread for the delicate fabrics.

 As you obviously can see through the sheer and transparent fabrics it is advisable to use a french seam or flat fell seam.
 Checkout the tutorial on how to sew the seams .
 If you have fabric edges , do use fray preventer as it is a very unsightly sight to see the ravelling mess these fabrics make.
-Best is if you can also use the overcast stitch (hand or machine) to finish the edges.
+Best is if you can also use the overcast stitch (hand or machine) to finish the edges. or If you own a serger you can make 3-thread overlock stitch on your serger, fabric wrong sides together for the edges.
+Then turn the fabric right sides together and stitch the french seam on your sewing machine, ¼” from the fabric edge.
+This french seam cum serged seam will prevent any possibility of fraying and make it fully secure.

-Some people donot like the stiffness given by the french nd flat fell seam ; then it is best to use a straight seam and trim the seam allowance to 1/4 inch and zigzag the edges.
+Some people donot like the stiffness given by the french and flat fell seam ; then it is best to use a straight seam and trim the seam allowance to 1/4 inch and zigzag the edges.

 When sewing seams in net, make a straight seam, make another straight stitch 1/8 inch near to it; then trim away close to the last stitching line